Johan Grimonprez: Soundtrack to a Coup d'État

-The film has been recently nominated for the Gotham Awards, the Critics Choice Doc Awards, Cinema Eye Honors, where it won the awards for Outstanding Editing and Outstanding Sound Design, the European Film Awards, and IDA Doc Awards where it won three awards for Best Editing, Best Writing and the ABC News Videosource Award.
+The film has also been nominated for the Gotham Awards, the Critics Choice Doc Awards, Cinema Eye Honors, where it won the awards for Outstanding Editing and Outstanding Sound Design, the European Film Awards, and IDA Doc Awards where it won three awards for Best Editing, Best Writing and the ABC News Videosource Award.

+Soundtrack to a Coup d'État was featured in several lists of Best of 2024 and 2025.

+The film featured as the third best documentary of all time by Harper's Bazaar.

 Shadow World

 Shadow World is a documentary about the international weapons trade.
 The film is based on Andrew Feinstein's book The Shadow World: Inside the Global Arms Trade (2011).
 Feinstein's book exposes the "parallel world of money, corruption, deceit and death" behind the trade in arms.
 Key interviews include: Jeremy Scahill, Chris Hedges, Michael Hardt, Noam Chomsky among others.
 Grimonprez claims that "the contemporary condition of what it is to be human calls into question the relevance of politics and reality, one that has collapsed under the weight of an information overload and mass deception."
 To him the present political debate "has schrunk into mere fear management and paranoia suddenly seems the only sensible state of being, where it is easier to ponder the end of the world than to imagine viable political alternatives.
 "Shying away from getting stuck into merely critiquing social evil, I began exploring alternatives.
 It's indeed important to say what we don't want, but more crucial is to point at what we actually do want."

 According to Grimonprez, the film not only exposes how corruption drives the global arms trade, while it often sets the stage for war, it hopes to offer also alternatives to the paradigm of greed, celebrated by social darwinism.

 In her article "When Big Screens Meet Small Screens: Deferred Homecoming in Johan Grimonprez's Shadow World", Sabine Hillen writes: Shadow World, with its sources, editing and discursive confrontations, opens up contradictory questions.
 In this sense, the notion of home is everything except an easily readable arena.
 The pleasure of a nostalgic narrative on television recalling the past is balanced by means of a historical counter-narrative.
 On the one hand, the affective charges of the past are limited to familiar images on television, adapted literature and essays.
 On the other hand, the past has no affective affinities with the present.
 And yet, as this article suggests, we have to keep it in mind to remember how the economic arm trade disaster started.